crawlerstack/fastapi-authlib/README.md

   Usually database migration and oidc initialization are performed together
 - Register routing and other middleware, the DBSessionMiddleware is required
 - Start a fastapi server with uvicorn or other

+### Other

+Provide the following apis
+- /login
+- /auth
+- /logout
+- /users

 ## Based on